-- CMP10 (Lima 2014) requested the AF Board to consider options for developing operational linkages between the AF and bodies under the Convention (such as the GCF) - In 2015 the Board considered matters related to complementarity, including establishing an operational linkage between the AF and the GCF for channelling resources for adaptation and identified two options: - (a) seeking accreditation as financial intermediary with the GCF; or - (b) entering into an MOU or ad hoc agreement with the GCF. - The Chair of the AF Board met with Co-chairs of the GCF Board in June 2016: the GCF Board has not yet discussed complementarity. - The AF Board requested the secretariat to discuss with the GCF secretariat concrete activities to initiate collaboration, such as: - readiness support, including by joint activities; - results based management; - accreditation; and - project/programme identification.
+- CMP10 (Lima 2014) requested the AF Board to consider options for developing operational linkages between the AF and bodies under the Convention (such as the GCF) - In 2015 the Board considered matters related to complementarity, including establishing an operational linkage between the AF and the GCF for channelling resources for adaptation and identified two options: - (a) seeking accreditation as financial intermediary with the GCF; or - (b) entering into an MOU or ad hoc agreement with the GCF. - The AF Board requested the secretariat to discuss with the GCF secretariat concrete activities to initiate collaboration, such as: - readiness support, including by joint activities; - results based management; accreditation; and project/programme identification.